mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 1. The pool can halt the creation of background connection establishments until the endpoint becomes available again.
-Without the "paused" state, the pool would have no way of determining when to begin establishing background connections again, so it would just continuially attempt, and often fail, to create connections until minPoolSize was satisfied, even after repeated failures.
+Without the "paused" state, the pool would have no way of determining when to begin establishing background connections again, so it would just continually attempt, and often fail, to create connections until minPoolSize was satisfied, even after repeated failures.
 This could unnecessarily waste resources both server and driver side.